mn-daniel/spring-weather-API/README.md

 }
 ```

-## Requirements:
-The `REST` service must expose the `/weather` endpoint, which allows for managing the weather records in the following way:

 `POST` request to `/weather` :
 * creates a new weather data record
 * expects a valid weather data object as its body payload, except that it does not have an id property; you can assume that the given object is always valid